CircuitVerse/Blog/content/posts/Vivek_Kumar_GSoC2025_FinalReport.md

 - PR : [Verilog Code editor](https://github.com/CircuitVerse/cv-frontend-vue/pull/640)

 ### Play/Pause Button to the Simulator
-The play/pause button stops the whole simulation engine, clock, and any UI updates for the circuit elements.
-This results in a complete pause of the simulator, which allows the users to build their circuits and perform other functions while conserving the resources of the browser.
-This feature allows users to stop the continuous simulation of their circuits, first pause the simulation, get their circuits ready, and then simulate it.
-This avoids confusion and helps users to perform other types of things like debugging, testbench, timming diagram and other functions in the simulator.
+The play/pause button halts the simulation engine, clocks, and UI updates.
+Users can pause to build/debug circuits and conserve browser resources, then resume when ready.
+This reduces confusion and supports workflows like debugging, testbenches, and timing diagrams.

 ![Play pause button](/images/Vivek_Kumar_Gsoc2025/playPauseButton.png)